-The Board of Directors has fixed the close of business on Friday, April 11, 2008 as the record date for determining the stockholders entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.
+The Board of Directors has fixed the close of business on Monday, April 12, 2010 as the record date for determining the stockholders entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.
 Only stockholders of record of the Company's common stock, \$0.01 par value per share, at the close of business on that date will be entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.

+Important Notice regarding the availability of proxy materials for the stockholder meeting to be held on June 4, 2010.
 Our proxy statement is attached.
-Our financial and other information is contained in our Annual Report to Stockholders for the fiscal year ended December 28, 2007.
-Pursuant to new rules promulgated by the Securities and Exchange Commission, we have elected to provide access to our proxy materials both by sending you this full set of proxy materials, including a proxy card, and by notifying you of the availability of our proxy materials on the Internet.
-This proxy statement and our 2007 Annual Report to Shareholders are available at our web site at http://ir.willdangroup.com/sec.cfm, which does not have "cookies" that identify visitors to the site.
+Our financial and other information is contained in our Annual Report to Stockholders for the fiscal year ended January 1, 2010.
+Pursuant to rules promulgated by the Securities and Exchange Commission, we have elected to provide access to our proxy materials both by sending you this full set of proxy materials, including a proxy card, and by notifying you of the availability of our proxy materials on the Internet.
+This proxy statement and our 2009 Annual Report to Stockholders, including our Form 10-K for the year ended January 1, 2010, are available at our website at http://ir.willdangroup.com/sec.cfm, which does not have "cookies" that identify visitors to the site.